Lab Expectations | CST Blog

 Degraded lysate in lane 1.

 • Sonicating freshly made lysates can often release nuclear or membrane proteins, shear DNA, and make lysate less viscous.
 It is particularly useful when working with tissue lysate samples.
-CST recommends agitating lysates with a probe-tip sonicator on a medium or low setting by fully submersing the probe into the lysate for 10-15 seconds, 3 times over.
+CST recommends agitating lysates with a probe-tip sonicator on a medium or low setting by fully submersing the probe into the lysate for 10-15 seconds, three times over.
 Be sure to briefly cool your lysate on ice before and after each sonication step and avoid frothing the lysate.

 • Some cell lines or tissues are so protein-rich that they are likely to produce an over-concentrated lysate.
 An over-concentrated lysate will not run well in a western blot, since there is too much total protein in the gel lane.
 The result will be streaky or smeary, and will resemble the image below.